ideal-lab5/idn-sdk/contracts/example-consumer/README.md

 2. Configure the correct `randomness_call_index` for your contract's callback function
 3. Ensure your contract's account has sufficient funds for subscription fees
 4. Set up proper error handling for production use
+5. Implement additional verification of pulse signatures if needed for your use case

 ## License